OfirGiladBGU/PipeForge3D/README.md

 ## Description

-This project is a Python tool for generation and construction of 3D pipes for industrial applications. \
+This project is a Python tool for generation and construction of `3D pipes` for industrial applications. \
-The tool allows to **forge** 3D mesh models and point clouds of pipes, from graphs of pipe connections, from both generated random graphs and given graphs in designated `json` format, by using the available kit of connection types meshes.
+The tool allows to `forge` 3D mesh models and point clouds of pipes, from both generated random graphs and given graphs in `json` format (see below) of pipe connections, using the available kit of connection types meshes.

 ## Getting Started